Skip to content

 • Pension schemes

-In short: if you can think of the perk, it can be offered as a voluntary benefit.
+In short: if you can think of the perk, it can be offered as a voluntary benefit!

 How do voluntary benefits work?

 The principles are very similar to a flexible benefits plan.
 First, the employer sets up the plan and decides on the range of choice open to employees.
+You can choose to offer some benefits as standard and then offer others as a voluntary opt-in.

 Voluntary benefits are great for employees because it means they only choose the benefits they need.
 Plus, whatever they select will be at a discounted rate – compared to what they would pay as an individual outside of the business.